JoonHyeok-hozy-Kim/upenn_mcit/IV_Prep/AJ/ajiv_mk2.md

 # 2.1 Perfect Choice 지원 동기
 - I hope I can work in the US as soon as possible.
-- Actually, I have received a direct hire offer from another facility recently, but
+- Actually, I recently received a direct hire offer from another facility, but
+  - I was not satisfied with the
-  - I've been dissatisfied with the lack of
+  - lack of detailed immigration information
-    - detailed immigration information and support there.
+  - and support there.
 - So, I have not signed the letter yet.
 - Meanwhile, I heard that Perfect Choice is well-prepared for
   - processes like securing the PWD date for the new employees.